conan-io/docs/reference/conanfile/attributes.rst

     This is a **experimental** feature subject to breaking changes in future releases.

-When you are creating a Conan package, it is recommended to have only one library (*.lib*, *.a*, *.so*, *.dll*...) per package.
-However, especially with third-party projects like Boost, Poco or OpenSSL, they would contain several libraries inside.

-Usually those libraries inside the same package depend on each other and modelling the relationship among them is required.

 With **components**, you can model libraries and executables inside the same package and how one depends on the other.
 Each library or executable will be one component inside ``cpp_info`` like this (the following case is not a real example):